-During the Dance of the Dragons, after Ser Otto Hightower was dismissed as Hand of the King and replaced with Ser Criston Cole, all the captive blacks - who had once sworn to defend the rights of Princess Rhaenyra and refused to bend the knee of Aegon II - were dragged one by one before the King's Justice at the Red Keep's yard.
-Each man was given one final chance to swear fealty to King Aegon II.
-The King's Justice beheaded Lords Hayford, Merryweather, Harte, Buckler and Caswell as well as Lady Fell, eight landed knights, and twoscore servants and retainers.
+During the Dance of the Dragons, after Ser Otto Hightower was dismissed as Hand of the King and replaced with Ser Criston Cole, all the captive blacks— who had once sworn to defend the rights of Princess Rhaenyra Targaryen and refused to bend the knee of Aegon II Targaryen—were dragged one by one before the King's Justice at the Red Keep's yard.
+Each man was given one final chance to swear fealty to Aegon.
+The King's Justice beheaded Lords Hayford, Merryweather, Harte, Buckler, and Caswell, as well as Lady Fell, eight landed knights, and twoscore servants and retainers.

-When the former Grand Master Orwyle was captured in early 132 AC, the Hand of the King, Ser Tyland Lannister repeatedly postponed Orwyle's execution, pointing out that the office of King's Justice remained empty since the end of the war.
-Ser Tyland's successor, Lord Unwin Peake, appointed Ser Victor Risley, the Knight of Risley Glade, as the King's Justice in 133 AC.
+When Orwyle, the former Grand Maester, was captured in early 132 AC during the regency of Aegon III, the Hand of the King, Ser Tyland Lannister, repeatedly postponed his execution, pointing out that the office of King's Justice remained empty since the end of the Dance.
+Tyland's successor, Lord Unwin Peake, appointed Ser Victor Risley, the Knight of Risley Glade, as the King's Justice in 133 AC.

-Ser Victor Risley was arrested in 135 AC, following the confession of Lord George Graceford, which implicated him in the attempt to overthrow power in the Red Keep.
+Victor was arrested in 135 AC, following the confession of Lord George Graceford, which implicated him in the attempt to overthrow power in the secret siege amid the Lysene Spring.
 In 136 AC, Victor was condemned to die, but demanded a trial by battle, in which he was killed by Ser Gareth Long.

 Ser Ilyn Payne was appointed as the King's Justice when King Robert I Baratheon married Cersei Lannister.
 His appointment was a gift from Robert to Lord Tywin Lannister, the father of his new bride, a sinecure to compensate Ilyn for the tongue he lost while in service to House Lannister during the reign of King Aerys II Targaryen.